 So what’s the difference between broth, stock and bone broth?
 It can get a little confusing since these terms are often used interchangeably.
 Here’s a quick overview of the differences:

 - Broth: Made from simmering meat for a short period of time.
-Typically more clear in colour and a mellow flavour.
+Typically more clear in color and a mellow flavor.

 - Stock: Made from simmering bones that have a small amount of meat attached to them for a longer period of time.
-Typically rich in colour and flavour.
+Typically rich in color and flavor.